sencha-dev/powkit/README.md

 *Note: This library is still in active development and is subject to breaking changes*

-Though there are a wide variety of Proof of Work algorithms, finding the technical details for the implementations is quite a task.
-Both Kawpow and Firopow are variations off of ProgPow, though finding the exact differences is painful.
-This is meant to be a unified library to make the implementation of existing Proof of Work algorithms easier.
+Even though there are a wide variety of Proof of Work algorithms, finding the technical details for the implementations is quite a task.
+For example, both Kawpow and Firopow are variations off of ProgPow but finding the exact differences is painful.
+This is meant to be a unified library to make the specification of existing Proof of Work algorithms more standardized.

 All DAG-based algorithms only implement a light DAG, which is sufficient for validation but not full nodes or miners.
 For the DAG-based algorithms and verthash, data is cached in `~/.powcache`.